As with recent events, as well as the Bristol riots and the draconian police bill I have decided to look upon the suffragette movement.

 In August 1914 the war interrupted the suffragette’s movement.
 However, women had to step into men’s shoes.
 Women over 30 got the vote and in 1928 all women got the vote.

-So, in theory, us women have not had the right to vote for 100 years and we are still some way of change for equality for women.
+So, in theory, us women have not had the right to vote for 100 years and we are still some way of changing for equality for women.
 Maybe we need to reignite the suffragette movement and spirit once again?